molmdl/ipy_JSME_SMARTS-pattern-search/README.md

 ## Launch in BinderHub
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/molmdl/ipy_JSME_SMARTS-pattern-search.git/main?filepath=JSME_custom_SMARTS_highlight.ipynb)

+- May or may not work.
+Better run it locally for stability.
 - Takes some time to load.
 Retry if you get an error.
 - If the above link is not working, try the following:
     - visit https://mybinder.org/v2/gh/molmdl/ipy_JSME_SMARTS-pattern-search.git/main